-IP licensing helps a company to enter into new business with greater ease by commercializing its IP or expanding its current operations into new markets.
-Some countries employ a top-down approach often intended to promote technology diffusion, in reality pose barriers to licensing driven technology transfer like undue procedural requirement and sluggish administrative processes.
+IP licensing helps a company to enter into a new business with greater ease by commercializing its IP or expanding its current operations into new markets.
+Some countries employ a top-down approach often intended to promote technology diffusion, in reality, pose barriers to licensing driven technology transfer like an undue procedural requirement and sluggish administrative processes.
 The countries who implement barriers to licensing driven technology transfer have lower in-licensing rates in terms of payments abroad for the use of IP.
 For example, countries like Poland and Hungary displays more than three times higher rate of in-licensing per million people relative to china because of their positive voluntary licensing policies.

 Case Studies of IP Licensing by Companies and Individuals

 Elliot Rais is an entrepreneur, inventor, and author.
 He teamed up with General Patent Corporation International to enforce a patent on call forwarding technology.
 The successful patent enforcement resulted in 9 licensees including some big IP Holdings portfolio companies like Pacific Bell Telephone Company, Forward technologies LLC, etc.

 CUHK Medical School first developed the Trilex drink for cold and flu.
 Subsequently, Health works obtained the formula, trademark license along with other related professional knowledge related in order to sell the product.

 University of California, Berkeley has provided a license to 158 start-ups who further commercialized IP rights in order to transform the university’s basic research into innovative products and entirely new industries.
 According to a report released by the U.C.
 Berkeley, start-ups licensed from Berkeley received a funding of $67 million.